Home Data TensorFlow Machine Learning Cookbook - Second Edition

 [ 5.
 5. 5.]]

-3. Also, the function matmul() has arguments that specify whether or not to transpose the arguments before multiplication or whether each matrix is sparse.
+It is important to note that the matmul() function has arguments that specify whether or not to transpose the arguments before multiplication or whether each matrix is sparse.

 print(sess.run(tf.transpose(C)))